vuetifyjs/nuxt-module/docs/guide/configuration/vuetify-options.md

 This module will watch Vuetify configuration files in development and only configuration files outside `node_modules`.

-When any Vuetify configuration file is changed in development, this module will invalidate all virtual configuration modules.
-The current version of the module will send 2 or 3 full page reloads in a row, not very optimal but much better than restarting the development server, we will try to fix it in future versions.
+::: warning CAVEATS

-::: warning
+Changing Vuetify configuration in development triggers a full page reload (sometimes 2-3) to invalidate virtual modules, avoiding a server restart.
+We aim to improve this in future versions.

-When using external configuration files with SSR enabled, the module will restart the Nuxt dev server since Nuxt doesn't support HMR on the server: Vite 5.1 comes with the new `Vite Runtime API` as an experimental feature but Nuxt still not ready.
+With SSR and external configuration, the Nuxt dev server restarts due to lack of server-side HMR support in Nuxt.
 :::

 For example, you can configure: